opengeospatial/e-learning/source/wfs/text/operations.rst

 query action
 ^^^^^^^^^^^^

-Up to now, we have only presented GetFeature request examples sent as URLs through the HTTP GET method.
-It is also possible to send the body of the request as an XML document through the HTTP POST method.
+Up to now, we have only presented GetFeature request examples sent as URLs through the HTTP Get method.
+It is also possible to send the body of the request as an XML document through the HTTP Post method.

-The following is an example of a GetFeature request that contains a query action and is sent through the HTTP POST method.
+The following is an example of a GetFeature request that contains a query action and is sent through the HTTP Post method.

 The request is sent to the following URL `https://services.interactive-instruments.de/ogc-reference/simple/wfs <https://services.interactive-instruments.de/ogc-reference/simple/wfs>`_